 A frugal alternative is to choose a family-style dinner with shared platters that can be passed around the table.
 Doing this can save you up to 20% off your catering cost.

 Although formal catering is nice, it’s definitely among the pricier options.
 A family-style dinner creates a warm atmosphere for people who would like to have smaller, more intimate weddings.

 Another consideration?
-Dinner is typically the most expensive meal when it comes to planning an event.
+Dinner is typically the most expensive meal when it comes to planning a wedding on a budget.
 Brunch or lunch is a somewhat lighter meal, and people tend to drink less alcohol in the daytime, so you can save a ton of money there, too.

 4. Consider a second-hand dress